sehokwak/diet-recommendation-app/README.md

 # diet-recommendation-app
-A web application that provides meal recipes based on user's dietary restrictions, built with React, Redux.
+A web application that provides meal recipes based on user's dietary restrictions, built with React, Redux, and [Spoonacular API](https://spoonacular.com/food-api/docs).

 ## Installation and Usage